fra-mari/NYTimes_Docker_Pipeline/README.md

 - Clone this repository and install [Docker](https://www.docker.com/get-started) if needed.
 - Go into the folder `NYTopic_twitter_to_telegram`:
   - run `docker-compose build` and wait for Docker to set up everything for you;
-  - run `docker-compose up` and for a few seconds.
+  - run `docker-compose up`.
+The bot should start responding within a few seconds.
 - Open a Telegram chat with your new bot and start browsing *The New York Times*!

 ---